Siege of Cork

-The siege of Cork took place during the Williamite war in Ireland in the year of 1690, shortly after the Battle of the Boyne when James II attempted to retake the English throne from King William III.

-In a combined land and sea operation, Williamite commander Marlborough, took the city and captured 5,000 Jacobites.
+The siege of Cork took place during the Williamite war in Ireland in the year of 1690.
+It happened shortly after the Battle of the Boyne during James II's attempt to retake the English throne from King William III.
+In a combined land and sea operation, the Williamite commander, John Churchill, took the city and captured 5,000 Jacobites.

 Background

 After the Battle of the Boyne, William occupied Dublin and the Jacobites retreated to the west of Ireland.
 William assaulted and besieged Limerick in August 1690 but was repulsed.
-To secure the Jacobite-held ports of Cork and Kinsale on the southern coast, he dispatched a force under John Churchill, 1st Duke of Marlborough (then 1st Earl).
+To secure the Jacobite-held ports of Cork and Kinsale on the southern coast, he dispatched a force under John Churchill (then 1st Earl of Marlborough).

 Sieges

 Cork

 Marlborough reached Cork by sea on 21 September 1690.
 His English forces were 5,000 strong and he also had at his disposal a fleet which blockaded the port of Cork.
 He captured several of the harbour's defences (including Fort Camden) and landed troops at Passage West on 24 September, before setting up his base at Red Abbey, to the south of the walled city.
 Approaching from the northern, landward, side were 4,000 Danish troops under the Duke of Wurttemberg.

 The Williamites took the forts (such as Elizabeth Fort) which commanded the hills around Cork and commenced a bombardment of the city from the heights.
 When a breach was opened in the city walls, the city's garrison opened surrender negotiations, asking to be allowed to leave Cork and join the main Jacobite army at Limerick.
 Marlborough refused the request, although Württemberg was in favour of granting the terms.

 A few days later, the Williamites mounted a joint English-Danish assault of the breach from the south.
 Henry FitzRoy, Duke of Grafton was reputedly mortally wounded while leading this assault.
 After the Williamites reached the walls, the Governor of Cork, Roger McElligott, opened new surrender talks and agreed that the garrison would become prisoners and would surrender their arms and stores.
 Marlborough accepted and the city surrendered.

-In spite of this, the Williamite troops, sacked the city, did a great deal of damage, looting much property and abusing the Catholic inhabitants.
+In spite of this, the Williamite troops sacked the city, did a great deal of damage, looting much property and abusing the Catholic inhabitants.
 Many civilians were killed before Württemberg and Marlborough restored order.